 - Flexible TTL compatible trigger options or front panel push button.

-- NEW Alternating Polarity control – a toggle switch allows the stimulator to operate in +ve, -ve or alternating polarities during stimulation.
+- Alternating Polarity control – a toggle switch allows the stimulator to operate in +ve, -ve or alternating polarities during stimulation.

 - Output connection accessories, including plugs and cables and electrodes are also available.